 #1 A Comprehensive Approach

-Tech Interview Pro takes a thorough approach to its teaching, taking both the technical and behavioral aspects into consideration in its 20+ hours of video lessons.
+Tech Interview Pro takes a thorough approach to its teaching, considering both the technical and behavioral aspects in its 20+ hours of video lessons.

 Here’s TIP’s course outline, with the behavioral topics bolded: